 Christmas isn’t the only time of the year where we wished we saved more money.
 We also have all those little yearly expenses that slip under the cracks when we are doing our budget.
 Some of those yearly expenses are car registration, insurances, and store memberships like Costco or Amazon Prime.
 Not planning these yearly expenses can easily get you into debt and behind on paying your regular monthly bills.
-One way to get ahead of those bills is to create a sinking fund, this way you can save for different events or holidays like birthdays, Thanksgiving, and Christmas ahead of time.
-This is the secret ingredient to keeping your finances organizing and your spending under control for all of these upcoming events.
+One way to get ahead of these expenses is to create a sinking fund for different events or holidays in your short-term goals account.
+This is my little tip to keeping your finances organizing and your spending under control for all of these upcoming events.

 - Christmas/ Black Friday Shopping